-- Dr Nando Sigona,
+- Dr Nando Sigona

 - Dr Lisa Goodson

-- 2013-2016 BA Political Science at Leibniz University Hanover
+- BA in Political Science at Gottfried Wilhelm Leibniz University Hanover